Omaha Mover’s Guide

 I’m a customer of Cox.
 I hold my nose every month when I pay the bill.
 I don’t have any complaints about their service.
 I’m frustrated with how expensive cable has gotten (and I’m not the only one).

 If you are new to Omaha, you should be able to get a pretty good introductory deal.
-Cox may require a 12 or 24 month contract for that great rate.
+Cox may require a 12 or 24-month contract for that great rate.
 If you want the standard rate, you won’t need to sign a contract.

 CenturyLink also offers phone, internet, and television in the Omaha area.

 In 2014, CenturyLink introduced a television service called Prism.
-It is an internet based television service that is delivered over CenturyLink’s fiber-optic network.
+It is an internet-based television service that is delivered over CenturyLink’s fiber-optic network.

 Before Prism, the only way to get cable television from a company other than Cox was through a satellite provider.
 CenturyLink has finally offered an alternative to Cox Communications.

 CenturyLink was also the first company to offer gigabit internet in Omaha.
 The service is only available in certain areas but they are expanding.
+It is offered under the Quantum Fiber name.

 Dish Network, DirecTV, Etc.